Generating Near-Bipartite Bricks: Generating Near-Bipartite Bricks

 As $f$ is a member of \candidateset{e}{S}, Proposition~\ref{prop:edges-of-candidate-set} implies that $f$ is \Rcomp\ in~$G-e$.
 Consequently, since $f$ is incident at $w \in I^*$, the last assertion of Proposition~\ref{prop:edges-of-candidate-set}, with $S^*$ playing the role of~$S$, implies that $f$ is a member of \candidateset{e}{S^*}.
 Thus \candidateset{e}{S} $\subset$ \candidateset{e}{S^*}. \end{proof}

 Now, we will prove two lemmas; each of which gives an upper bound on the number of non-removable edges incident at a vertex of the bipartite graph~\bipartitebarrier{e}{S}, which is distinct from the contraction vertex~$\overline{x}$.
-Both of them are easy applications of Lemma~\ref{lem:lovasz-vempala}.
+Both of them are easy applications of the Lov{\'a}sz-Vempala Lemma (\ref{lem:lovasz-vempala}); we will use arguments similar to those in the proof of Corollary~\ref{cor:application-of-LV}.

 \begin{lem} Let $u$ denote a vertex of~$S$ which has degree three or more in \bipartitebarrier{e}{S}.
 Then at most two edges of~$\partial(u)-\beta$ are non-removable in \bipartitebarrier{e}{S}.
 Furthermore, if precisely two edges of~$\partial(u) - \beta$ are non-removable in \bipartitebarrier{e}{S} and if vertices $u$ and $\overline{x}$ are adjacent then the edge~$u\overline{x}$ is non-removable in \bipartitebarrier{e}{S}. \end{lem} \begin{proof} Assume that there are $k \geq 1$ non-removable edges incident with the vertex~$u$, namely, $uw_1, uw_2, \dots, uw_k$.
 Then, by Lemma~\ref{lem:lovasz-vempala}, there exist partitions $(A_0, A_1, \dots, A_k)$ of $I \cup \{\overline{x}\}$, and $(B_0, B_1, \dots, B_k)$ of~$S$, such that $u \in B_0$, and for $j \in \{1, 2, \dots, k\}$: \mbox{(i)~$|A_j|=|B_j|$}, (ii)~$w_j \in A_j$ and (iii) $N(A_j) = B_j \cup \{u\}$.
 See Figure~\ref{fig:non-removable-at-S}.